AmirAliuA/AmirAliuA/README.md

 ### 🧠 About Me

-🔭 Currently building [NASA APOD Explorer](https://github.com/AmirAliuA/nasa-apod-api) — explore Astronomy Picture of the Day entries dating back to 1995
+🔭 Currently working on [NASA APOD Explorer](https://github.com/AmirAliuA/nasa-apod-api) — a tool to browse NASA’s Astronomy Picture of the Day archive
-🌱 Deepening my knowledge in backend development and cybersecurity practices
+🌱 Learning more about backend development and cybersecurity
-🧩 I love building practical tools, reverse engineering software, and diving into problem-solving
+🧩 I like building tools, digging into how things work, and solving complex problems
-🎮 Passionate about game dev on the side — mostly working in Unity with C#
+🎮 On the side, I mess with game dev — mostly using Unity and C#

 ---